sophia-ngo/Journal-SENG300/README.md

 # Journal-SENG300

 **How to Run the Program**
-1. Download Git repository onto local machine.
+1. Download "Journal.jar" on local machine
-2. Open Eclipse.
-3. Load file into Eclipse.
-4. Run using the "Run" button at the top.
+2. Run the file.

 **Login Screen**
 1. Enter username.